AndreasChrisafopoulos/fpga-uart-subsystem-verilog/README.md

 ![UART channel](docs/uart_channel_block_diagram.png)

 ### UART channel with display

+A successfully received byte is stored and shown on the four-digit seven-segment display.
+The received byte occupies the two least-significant hexadecimal digits, while the two upper digits display zero.

 The `uart_channel_display` module extends the internal loopback channel with a seven-segment display subsystem.